triton-inference-server/perf_analyzer/genai-perf/README.md

   filepaths to images to use for benchmarking as JSON objects.

 For any dataset, you can specify the following options:
-* `--num-system-prompts <int>`: The number of synthetic system prompts to sample from.
-If this value is >0, synthetic system prompts will be prepended to user prompts.
+* `--num-prefix-prompts <int>`: The number of synthetic prefix prompts to sample from.
+If this value is >0, synthetic prefix prompts will be prepended to user prompts.
 * `--output-tokens-mean <int>`: The mean number of tokens in each output.
 Ensure the `--tokenizer` value is set correctly, >= 1.